apache/flink/docs/content/docs/dev/table/sql/queries/hints.md

 ##### 3. Enable Delayed Retry Strategy For Lookup
 Delayed retry for lookup join is intended to solve the problem of delayed updates in external system which cause unexpected enrichment with stream data.
-The hint option 'retry-predicate'='lookup_miss' can enable retry on both sync and async lookup, only support fixed delay retry strategy currently.
+The hint option 'retry-predicate'='lookup_miss' can enable retry on both sync and async lookup, only fixed delay retry strategy is supported currently.

 Options of fixed delay retry strategy:
 ```gitexclude